ethe/GoroutinePool/README.md

 ```

 ## Lock-free Queue
-It is also contains a lock-free queue (linked list) minimal implementation.
+It also contains a lock-free queue (linked list) minimal implementation.

 ```go
 package main